-Established in 2005, QDAP has historically offered a rigorous approach to qualitative data coding and analysis.
-While maintaining and enhancing this capability, QDAP is currently expanding and strengthening its capabilities in qualitative data collection and project management.
-QDAP can carry out or assist with all phases of a qualitative research project including study design, project management, data collection, transcription, coding and analysis of data, and reporting.
+Established in 2005, QDAP offers a rigorous approach to qualitative data collection and analysis.
+Experienced QDAP staff can carry out or assist with all phases of a qualitative research project including study design, project management, focus group facilitation, interviewing, audio transcription, data coding and analysis, and results reporting.